 Red roses are the must~have flower for a Kentucky Derby party and I have them everywhere.
-I shared some of our Kentucky Derby tablescapes earlier this week.
+Our Kentucky Derby tablescapes are full of red roses and carnations.

 And, of course, my Derby horse had to have his blanket of roses.

-How cleaver is this hat with the horses added, compliments of a grandchild’s handiwork.
+How clever is this hat with the horses added, compliments of a grandchild’s handiwork?

 And even a few men got into the hat action.
 Sweet Shark’s business partner had been to the Derby in 2015 and wore this hat.